If you’re anything like me, a remote control might just be the single most useful accessory you can buy for your GoPro.

 - Very limited range, even if you shout.

 - You don’t know if you’ve started recording unless you look at your GoPro’s status light.

 - Does not suit situations where you don’t want to disturb your surroundings.

-Although expensive, the official GoPro smart remote is definitely my recommendation.
-Its native compatibility, mounting clip and superior WiFi range and waterproofing make it worth the extra money.
+Although expensive, the official GoPro “The Remote”, or smart remote for older GoPro models, are definitely my recommendations.
+Their native compatibility, mounting clip and superior WiFi range and waterproofing make it worth the extra money.